 Unlike Mr Garang, he is not an intellectual.

-Mr Kiir is not a natural public speaker either, but he knows how to work the crowds and is greeted with cheers and popular affection when he speaks at rallies.
+More comfortable speaking Juba Arabic than English, Mr Kiir comes over better in person, is able to work a crowd - and is greeted with cheers and popular affection when he speaks at rallies.

 A committed Christian, he regularly speaks at the Roman Catholic cathedral in Juba, the capital.